Rich Aurilia: San Francisco Giants (1995–2003)

-Aurilia made his Major League debut on September 6, 1995, as a defensive replacement in a game against the Montréal Expos.
+Aurilia made his Major League debut on September 6, 1995, as a defensive replacement in a game against the Montreal Expos.
 This would begin his long, solid run as the Giants shortstop.
 On June 14, 1997, during his first stint with the Giants, Aurilia hit the first-ever grand slam in interleague play at the expense of the Anaheim Angels' Allen Watson, a former teammate.
 The Giants went on to win the game 10–3.
 2001 would prove to be a banner year for Aurilia as he collected a National League best 206 hits, all leading to a .324 batting average with 37 home runs, 97 RBI, an NL All-Star nod, and a Silver Slugger Award.
 However, his career best 37 home run year in 2001 was overshadowed by teammate Barry Bonds' record breaking 73 home runs in the same season.

 From 1999 to 2001, he led NL shortstops in home runs.
 Production trailed off in 2002, but Aurilia shined once again in San Francisco's failed 2002 run for a World Series Championship.
 In 14 postseason games that season, he batted .296, with 5 home runs and 14 RBI (an NL record for a shortstop in the postseason).
 He also was a Roberto Clemente Award nominee.